-Based on our cash and cash equivalents of \$20.0 million at March 31, 2017 and taking into consideration our anticipated spending levels and schedule debt payments, without the receipt of funds from new license agreements or milestone payments based on development achievements of our licensees, we will be unable to fund our operations through the next 12 months following the issuances of our consolidated financial statements.
-Based on our current projections, we expect our current cash and cash equivalents will only be sufficient to fund our operations and pay scheduled debt payments into January of 2018.
+Based on our cash and cash equivalents of \$12.5 million at June 30, 2017, and taking into consideration our anticipated spending levels and scheduled debt payments, without the receipt of funds from new license agreements or milestone payments based on development achievements of our licensees, we will be unable to fund our operations through the next 12 months following the issuances of our consolidated financial statements.
+Based on our current projections and consummation of our agreement in principle with Servier, we expect our current cash and cash equivalents will only be sufficient to fund our operations and pay scheduled debt payments into August of 2018.
 Therefore, we determined there is substantial doubt regarding our ability to continue as a going concern within one year from the date the consolidated financial statements are issued.
 Our independent registered public accounting firm included in its auditor's report on our consolidated financial statements for the year ended December 31, 2016, a "going concern" explanatory paragraph, meaning that we have recurring losses from operations and negative cash flows from operations that raise substantial doubt regarding our ability to continue as a going concern.
 We may not be able to obtain sufficient additional funding through monetizing certain of our existing assets, entering into new license agreements, issuing additional equity or debt instruments or any other means, and if we are able to do so, they may not be on satisfactory terms.
 Consistent with the actions we have taken in the past, we will take steps intended to enable the continued operation of the business which may include out-licensing or sale of assets and reducing other expenditures that are within our control.
 These reductions in expenditures may have a material adverse impact on our ability to achieve certain of our planned objectives.
 Progress or setbacks by potentially competing products also may affect our ability to raise new funding on acceptable terms.